-Item 5: Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities

-Market Information and Common Equity Holders
+Item 5: Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities Market Information and Common Equity Holders

 Our common stock is listed on the NASDAQ Global Select Markets under the symbol "EQBK".
 Our common stock has no public trading history prior to November 11, 2015.
-At March 11, 2016, there were 7,150,017 shares of our Class A common stock, outstanding, 1,061,710 shares our Class B common stock outstanding, and 165 stockholders of record for the Company's common stock.
+At March 9, 2017, there were 11,158,545 shares of our Class A common stock, outstanding, 558,227 shares of our Class B common stock outstanding, 271 stockholders of record for the Company's Class A common stock and three stockholders of record for the Company's Class B common stock.